readium/readium-cfi-js/README.md

 * Hack away! (mostly the source code in the `js` and `plugins` folders)
 * `npm run build` (to update the RequireJS bundles in the build output folder)
-* `npm run example:dev` (to launch an http server with live-reload, automatically opens a web browser instance to the HTML files in the `build-output-usage-example` folder)
+* `npm run example:watch` (to launch an http server with live-reload, automatically opens a web browser instance to the HTML files in the `build-output-usage-example` folder)
 * `npm run example` (same as above, but without watching for file changes (no automatic rebuild))

 Optionally: